Building Retrieval Endpoints

 Every Include() adds a JOIN to the generated SQL.
 Including data you do not use wastes database resources and network bandwidth.
 Match your includes to your DTO requirements.

-sql1SELECT p.*, ra.*2FROM Parcels p3INNER JOIN Addresses ra ON p.RecipientAddressId = ra.Id4WHERE p.TrackingNumber = @trackingNumber
+sql1SELECT p.*, ra.*, te.*2FROM Parcels p3INNER JOIN Addresses ra ON p.RecipientAddressId = ra.Id4LEFT JOIN TrackingEvents te ON p.Id = te.ParcelId5WHERE p.TrackingNumber = @trackingNumber

 Fewer JOINs translate to a simpler, faster query.
-The public endpoint skips both the shipper address and content items JOINs.
+The tracking endpoint skips the shipper address and content items, but includes tracking events so customers can see the parcel's journey.

 Database Index for Tracking Number Lookups